Chicago/design.chicago.gov/_posts/2019-08-21-Using-Google-Translate-For-Internationalization.md

 ### The Translate Button

-Clicking the translate buttion initiates the API call.
+Clicking the translate button initiates the API call.
 All of the translation code happens inside the function:

 ```js
 $("#translateButton").click(function () {...}